Exceptional collections on isotropic Grassmannians

 The fundamental weight of $\BG$ corresponding to the vertex $i \in D_\BG$ is denoted by $\omega_i$.
 Also, we denote by $\rho=\rho_\BG$ half the sum of simple roots of~$\BG$, or equivalently, the sum of fundamental weights.

 We consider the root lattice $Q_\BG$ of $\BG$ as a sublattice of the weight lattice (roots are weights in the adjoint representation).
-We denote by $(-,-)$ the scalar product on the weight--root lattices.
+We denote by $(-,-)$ the scalar product on the weight lattice.
 This scalar product is defined uniquely up to a multiplicative constant.
 We choose the standard scaling as in \cite{Bou}.
-Note that with this choice all scalar products of roots are integer and scalar products of weights are rational.
+Note that with this choice all scalar products of roots are integers and scalar products of weights are rational.